2024 Schedule 8812 Form and Instructions

 What Is Form 1040 Schedule 8812?

-Form 1040 Schedule 8812, Credits for Qualifying Children and Other Dependents, asks that you first complete the Child Tax Credit and Credit for Other Dependents Worksheet.
-See the instructions for Form 1040, line 19, or Form 1040NR, line 19.
+Schedule 8812, Credits for Qualifying Children and Other Dependents, asks that you first complete the Child Tax Credit and Credit for Other Dependents Worksheet.
+See the instructions for Form 1040, line 19, or the instructions for Form 1040NR, line 19.
 The 2024 Schedule 8812 Instructions are published as a separate booklet which you can find below.
 You may also need to read the Schedule 8812 line item instructions found within the general Form 1040 instructions booklet.

 Who Must File Form 1040 Schedule 8812?